Canyon Creek Services

-- Intervention: Canyon Creek Services provides a 24/7 emergency hotline, emergency shelter, hospital response, and community education.
+- Intervention: Canyon Creek Services provides a 24/7 emergency hotline, emergency shelter, hospital response, crisis intervention, housing advocacy, and community education.

 Founded in 1996, Canyon Creek Services (CCS) in rural Cedar City, Utah, provides free and confidential services for survivors of domestic violence and sexual assault in Beaver, Garfield, and Iron counties.
 CCS also provides prevention and education presentations and materials to interested individuals and groups in its service area.
 CCS has a temporary emergency shelter for individuals in need of a safe place to stay due to domestic or sexual violence and provides many other services to survivors.

 CCS is funded by state and federal grants, foundations, and donations.